Syllabus

 Course Description

 What’s the meaning of a splatter painting?
 How come so many people are obsessed with Monet and Van Gogh?
 Why would anyone want to paint a soup can over and over again?
 We’ll explore these questions and much more over the course of the semester.
 This class will chart the history of modern art in the 19th and 20th centuries in Europe and the United States in an unconventional way.
 In each session, we’ll examine several artworks organized around a larger theme, and draw out connections and distinctions between various artistic approaches and philosophies of this period.
-Together we will explore the methods of art history and formal analysis, think critically about art museums and institutions, and maybe share a few OOF moments of our own as we make sense of two dynamic centuries of art.
+Together we will explore the methods of art history and formal analysis, think critically about art museums and institutions, and try to make sense of two dynamic centuries of art.

 Learning Goals